OpenNews/srccon/_transcripts_archive/2014/Session_29_Stop_Fighting_CMS.md

-This is a DRAFT TRANSCRIPT from a live session at SRCCON 2014.
-This transcript should be considered provisional, and if you were in attendance (or spot an obvious error) we'd love your help fixing it.
-More information on SRCCON is available at http://srccon.org.

-Captioning by the wonderful people of White Coat Captioning, LLC whitecoatcaptioning.com

-SRCCON 2014
-Session 29 7-25-14, 1500-1730
-Franklin 2
-"We can stop fighting the CMS, a round-table discussion" Session leader(s): Chris Chang and Andrew Nacin
+We can stop fighting the CMS, a round-table discussion Session facilitator(s): Chris Chang, Andrew Nacin
---
+Day & Time: Friday, 3-5:30pm
+Room: Franklin 2

 ANDREW:  All right.
 Welcome to "We Need To Stop Fighting The CMS:  A Round-table Discussion."
 Like all of these sessions, my name is Andy Mason.
 I'm one of the lead developers for WordPress, which you may know.
 So I come with a background from someone who builds software but also has been in the newsroom.
 CHRIS:  I'm Chris Chang.
 We have our own in-house CMS based off of Django, and so I support users next to me as opposed to millions of years...